 Removal of buccal fat creates a subtle hollowing of the lower cheek, which can accentuate the cheekbones and give a more dramatic appearance to the face.
 In patients with round, full faces, removal of buccal fat can help create a more feminine, heart-shaped face.

 How to choose the right surgeon for Buccal Fat Removal

 Any plastic surgery isn’t something to take lightly.
 This isn’t the place to elevate price over experience.
 You should only trust a procedure such as buccal fat removal to a highly experienced and qualified surgeon.

-Dr. Beaty is that surgeon.
-He is a double board-certified facial plastic surgeon who specializes in cosmetic and reconstructive surgery of the face and neck.
+Our surgeons are here for you.
+Dr. Mark Beaty and Dr. Celeste Nagy are double board-certified facial plastic surgeons who specialize in cosmetic and reconstructive surgery of the face and neck.
 That’s the kind of training, expertise, and experience you need for a procedure that will impact the appearance of your face for the remainder of your life.

-During your consultation with Dr. Beaty, he will tell you what kind of results you can expect from this procedure.
+During your consultation with Dr. Beaty or Dr. Nagy, they will tell you what kind of results you can expect from this procedure.
 These procedures are best for patients somewhere between their 20s and 40s with overly full, round, or chubby cheeks.
 Generally, these would be characteristics of patients who would benefit from this surgery:

 - Patients with puffy, overly rounded, chipmunk cheeks, or a square face